Kortzyy/Kortzyy/README.md

 ### About Me

 Hey there!
-I'm a Junior BSIT Student and I'm an aspiring **Data Analyst**.
+I'm a Junior (3rd Year) BSIT Student and I'm an aspiring **Data Analyst**.
 I love working with data — cleaning it, exploring it, and turning it into dashboards and insights that actually help people make better decisions.

 - 📊 Passionate about data visualization and storytelling with data
 - 🧹 Enjoy the process of cleaning and structuring messy datasets